 Although many companies produce these elements and use them in their marketing or website text, their primary purpose is to provide direction and assistance for internal decision-making.

 The brand’s future self is represented through the brand vision.
-How will the brand development over the next several years, and what effects will it have on its market and sector?
+How will the brand develop over the next several years, and what effects will it have on its market and sector?

 The brand’s vision serves as its compass and gives it a clear direction for where it is headed and what it wants to become.